ponceto/business-card-raytracer/README.md

 The `rewritten` version is quite like the `refactored` version but with the code heavily refactored, rewritten with a full POO approach and modern C++ features.

-The code is more or less 20%~30% faster and the renderer supports colored ambient lighting, colored light with attenuation, etc...
+The code is more or less 20%~30% faster and the renderer supports colored ambient lighting, colored light with attenuation, reflexions on any object, etc...

 Before: